mbmelgo/TransPic/README.md

 Thesis

 A language translator using images as an interlingua.

 MeteorJS, React, MongoDB

 TO DO:
-	- Finish the 1000 words and find a picture that represents each word
-	- Categorize each words and find a picture that represents each category
+	- Implement viewing of all words from a category
-	- Apply search limit
-	- Add view all words and category button
+	- Add the words in the database
 	- Do pure testing

 Future Works: